dhruv8361343/SlideRevamp/README.md

 # SlideRevamp

-link for daily log file : https://docs.google.com/document/d/1fgdK756dCaBX_L8zydD_j4TovyWBluuUPhGvj8ZX3es/edit?usp=sharing
+## link for daily log file : https://docs.google.com/document/d/1fgdK756dCaBX_L8zydD_j4TovyWBluuUPhGvj8ZX3es/edit?usp=sharing

+## link for kaggle notebook for using this and instructions for using the notebook are given in the notebook:https://www.kaggle.com/code/dhruv836/slide-revamp

 ## Timeline and descripiton of work done (actual followed)
 ### (8-13 jan)
 read this documenatation of python-pptx library to extract an ppt